oeg-upm/codemeta-crosswalk-mapping-methodology/README.md

 # mapping-methodology

+## Note: this repository is being merged in CodeMeta, in this branch: https://github.com/codemeta/codemeta/tree/sssom-methodology/crosswalks-sssom.
+Please contribute there

 This repository contains a script to create a crosswalk between Codemeta and another specification or vocabulary, as well as some examples of generation.

 The methodology for generating the files required to create the crosswalk is as follows: